null

 You can go the pricey way and purchase a tire tread gauge.
 They will give you a more accurate reading.
 However, if you don't wish to bother with one, the tire penny test might be the best option for you.

-The penny tire test, or just penny test, only needs ... well, a penny.
+The penny tire test, or just the penny test, only needs ... well, a penny.
+In other words, you can use a penny to check if your vehicle's tires need replacing.
 Lincoln's head will be your guide and measuring tool!

 How to know you need new tires is easily figured out if you know how to measure tire depth.

-This is Why Tire Age Matters
+This Is Why Tire Age Matters

 The tire expiration date or DOT number is located on the tire's sidewall.
 It is a multi-digit number, but you only need the last four digits.
 These show the week and year when the tire was manufactured.
 So, if your tires state 2121 that means it was manufactured on the 21st week of 2021.